Ockenden Manor review|spa hotel, Sussex, UK

 More on the bedrooms: The main house is pleasantly unreconstructed and old fashioned – some rooms were in need of a touch up here and there.
 There are 22 rooms, spanning standard to deluxe, pleasantly furnished with the odd impressive touch: our curtains were gorgeous, and there was lots of thoughtful lighting, but the overall effect lacked wow factor.
 Our bathroom had a free-standing claw foot bath, toiletries from Temple Spa (though body lotion was notably lacking) and it was fine, though more space would have been welcome.
 On a budget, a standard room would be perfectly acceptable; if splashing out, traditionalists should choose deluxe Victoria, and modernists would be more than happy with a spa suite, one of six in the separate spa block.

 Food and drink: This is a foodie destination, so you wouldn’t come here to detox or expect especially healthy fare, though vegetarians get their own gourmet menu and the chef can prepare something special if you ask in advance.

 Head chef Stephen Crane has a Michelin star, and his dishes on a short but pleasing menu combine local ingredients with artistry.
+Guests have a choice of fixed price menus or the gastronomic seven course Tasting Menu.
 The cod in clam chowder, and partridge with its own samosa stand out as original and perfectly balanced.
 The delicate puddings and impressively stocked cheese trolley alone are worth the drive.

 Fellow guests: There’s quite a mix.
 A lot of couples, both older and younger (professional and discerning rather than the merely moneyed) and a few families.
 When we visited there was a large group of women on a 40th birthday bash.
 The hotel is small enough for the spa not to feel swamped.